flokapi/serial-justice-simulation/README.md

 1. If the DAO has no members, the members will be added

 2. The first member submits a questions, which burns a Justice Token.
-If he has no JT token, he will have to wait until the next token creation.
+If he has no JT token, he will have to wait util the next token creation.

 3. A member of the DAO will be randomly picked as the next voter on the question.